robertbernardbrown/Shorts/README.md

 ## Overview

-The Shortist recommends whether or not a user should wear shorts on the day they ask.
-A user enters their zipcode and presses the button to recieve their recomendation.
+The Shortist recommends whether or not a user should wear shorts on any given day.
+A user enters their zipcode and presses the button to recieve their recomendation from The Shortist.

 Live site: https://robertbernardbrown.github.io/Shorts/